For God does not show favoritism. Romans 2:11

 Let’s not be so quick to judge that we forget that God is loving and kind.
 He wishes that none should perish, but everyone to come to repentance (2 Peter 3:9).
 We serve and extraordinary God full of love and compassion for His creation.

-May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.
+May the God of hope fill you with all joy and peace in believing.
+By the power of the Holy Spirit, you may abound in hope.

 Blessings,